The Alan Harpham Award has now bi-annual editions. 2021-2022 nominations are closed.

-Read the Eligibility, criteria, process details, and submit your nomination / application using the form at the end of this page.
+Read the Eligibility, criteria, process details, to prepare and submit your nomination / application in the next edition (2022-2023).

 Eligibility and criteria